uparrows/LANraragi_cn/tools/Documentation/installing-lanraragi/docker.md

 difegue/lanraragi
 ```

 The volume can be reused when updating, so your database will still follow along even if the container is destroyed.
+You can always backup the database using LANraragi's internal tool.
 {% endhint %}

 Once your LANraragi container is loaded, you can access it at [http://localhost:3000](http://localhost:3000) .